signalfx/splunk-otel-collector/examples/otel-logs-processor-splunk/README.md

 Once logged in, visit the [search application](http://localhost:18000/en-US/app/search) to see the logs collected by Splunk.

 You can visit the `logs`, `logs2` and `logs3` indexes to see different log messages.

+Here is how to see the contents of an index.
+In the search application, click on the Search bar at the top.

+In the search bar, enter `index="logs"` to search the contents of the logs index.